andromeda/lya/README.md

 Mailing lists: [Commits](lya-commits@googlegroups.com) | [Discussion](lya-discuss@googlegroups.com)

 Lya is an analysis framework for Node.js.
 Use Lya to identify and address vulnerabilities, bottlenecks, and errors.
-Unlike alternatives, Lya uses a combination of static _and_ dynamic information to draw more meaningful conclusions about data.
+Lya supplements its dynamic analysis with lexical information, allowing analyses to reach more useful conclusions.

 # How to Use Lya